 Who we’re looking for

-Are you a go-getting leader who loves to manage others, lead projects and has a passion for early childcare?
+Are you a go-getting leader who loves to coach and mentor others, lead projects and has a passion for early childhood?
 This position is located in the local community, so experience living and working in a remote community is desirable.

 What you need to know…